collinvandyck/collinvandyck.github.io/_posts/2017-07-30-twitter-break.markdown

 I'm not really sure what I'm going to do with all of this free time.
 I'll probably start writing (here) more.
 I also want to read some books, spend time with my wife, and start working through my PS4 game backlog (which is vast and shameful).

 Speaking of this blog, I set up an IFTTT trigger to post new blog posts to my Twitter feed since I won't be on the site.
 That's not cheating is it?
+It probably won't work anyways.

 Can't wait to see what to be upset about in September.
 Yall take care!